amunters/bitx40-raduino-v2/README.md

 ## Revision record

 v2.04
+- renamed "CLARIFIER" to "Passband Tuning (PBT)" as this seems a more appropriate name for this function
 - improved the code so that the si5351 does not keep receiving tuning updates once the frequency has reached the upper or lower limit

 v2.03